HESA Subscription Model

-This page provides an overview of the proposed new subscription model, applicable from February 2020, for the specific rates associated with this model please see subscription rates page, or for the narrative on why this model has been applied see HESA Subscription and HERA
+This page provides an overview of the new subscription model, applicable from February 2020, for the specific rates associated with this model please see subscription rates page, or for the narrative on why this model has been applied see HESA Subscription and HERA.

 Payment and invoicing timings

 The new model moves to a subscription year of 1 February to 31 January, which consists of two subscription periods, 1 February - 31 July and 1 August to 31 January.

 The annual schedule (below) demonstrates how the model aligns fee charges with cost-generating activity.
-All future HESA invoices will be charged over this period.
+All future HESA invoices will be charged in line with these subscription periods.

 The annual schedule shows the reasoning for this change.
 The February to January span is the best fit to incorporate total data collection activity for the year.